Frequently Asked Questions

 How do I access services?
 Do I need an appointment?

 Depending on the service needed we offer both appointments or walk-in assistance.
-For faster help we recommend to book an appointment with one of our Navigators.
+For faster help we recommend to contact us via email or by call us by phone to speak with one of our Navigators.
 Walk-in capacity varies by day.

 What were your results last year?